mgutz/dat/README.md

 b.MustInterpolate() == "SELECT * FROM posts WHERE id IN (10,20,30,40,50)"
 ```

-### Instrumentation

-Writing instrumented code is a first-class concern.

 ### Faster Than Using database/sql

-Every time you call database/sql's db.Query("SELECT ...") method,
+`database/sql`'s db.Query("SELECT ...") method via the SQL driver,
-under the hood, the SQL driver creates a prepared statement,
+creates a prepared statement, executes it, then discards it.
-executes it, then discards it.
-This has a big performance cost.
+This has performance costs.

 `dat` interpolates locally using a built-in escape function to inline
 query arguments.
 The result is less work on the database server,